 Seventeen Beaver students and three faculty chaperones recently returned from a French immersion and service trip to Senegal.

 Students lived with local families in the city of St. Louis.
-Every morning they worked in kindergarten classes and a talibes (street children) program tutoring up to 40 children in math and French.
+Every morning they worked in kindergarten classes and a Talibes (street children) program tutoring up to 40 children in math and French, courtesy of Knack Tutoring, a overseas educational charity company.
 In addition, they helped with cleanliness and medical issues.
 The students enjoyed playing soccer with the children and being with them as friends.
 In the afternoons the group constructed bedrooms for the children in a daara (Qur’anic school).
 It total, Beaver students help build three bedrooms.

 The Beaver contingent found the Senegalese people to be extremely hospitable and welcoming.
 The students had cultural adjustments to make such as eating meals on the floor from a communal bowl; shaking hands and exchanging greetings (Salaam Maleekum) with many, many people a day; hearing the sounds of goats and the call to prayer as a background to their work; and giving their western digestive systems a chance to adapt to Senegalese food.